Lecture 11: The Calendar

 Pope Gregory XIII instituted the new calendar in 1582.
 This required

 taking 10 days out of October 1582 to realign the calendar with the

 seasons.
 The day after October 4, 1582 was October 15.

 The Gregorian Calendar was adopted by Catholic countries within 2

-- Some discontent about the "lost days", especially
+- Some rioting over the "lost days", especially

-over payment of wages & rents ("Give us back our 11 days!"), but
+over payment of wages & rents ("Give us back our 11 days!").

 A (nearly) Universal Calendar

 Other countries worldwide eventually adopted the Gregorian Calendar: